b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 7 (Investigator Lab).md

 7. Maintain the same level of security for keys as for evidence containers
 8. Change locks and keys annually

+• Container should be made of steel with an internal cabinet or external padlock

+• If possible, acquire a media safe
+– Designed to protect electronic media

+• When possible, build an evidence storage room in your lab

+• Keep an evidence log
+– Update it every time an evidence container is opened and closed

 <br>